Abid9806/Datascience-FPL-assignment-on-operators-and-hello-world/README.md

-# To-print-Hello-world-using-C-language
+# To-perform-all-arithmetic-operations
-It's a basic program that help us to understand the syntax of C language
+Program to understand various arithmetic operations using C language